mathjax/MathJax/docs/source/options/NativeMML.rst

 .. describe:: styles: {}

-    This is a list of CSS declarations for styling the HTML-CSS output.
+    This is a list of CSS declarations for styling the NativeMML output.
 See the definitions in ``jax/output/NativeMML/config.js``
     for some examples of what are defined by default.
 See :ref:`CSS Style Objects <css-style-objects>` for details on how to specify